Reviewing Traeger (NYSE:COOK) & AB Electrolux (publ) (OTCMKTS:ELUXY)

 |1.67

-Traeger presently has a consensus target price of $31.33, suggesting a potential upside of 18.91%.
-AB Electrolux (publ) has a consensus target price of $56.06, suggesting a potential upside of 9.02%.
-Given Traeger’s stronger consensus rating and higher probable upside, equities analysts plainly believe Traeger is more favorable than AB Electrolux (publ).
+Traeger currently has a consensus target price of $31.33, indicating a potential upside of 17.49%.
+AB Electrolux (publ) has a consensus target price of $56.06, indicating a potential upside of 9.21%.
+Given Traeger’s stronger consensus rating and higher possible upside, analysts clearly believe Traeger is more favorable than AB Electrolux (publ).

 Summary